 Proposed lot size per dwelling unit, building lot coverage expressed as a percentage, and yard setbacks.

-Topographical map containing two (2') foot contour intervals at a scale not more than one inch equals twenty feet (1" = 20'), if the subject property is less two (2) acres; one inch equals forty feet (1" = 40'), if the site is less than six (6) acres; and one inch equals one hundred feet (1" = 100'), if the site is greater than six (6) acres.
+Topographical map containing two (2') foot contour intervals at a scale not more than one-inch equals twenty feet (1" = 20'), if the subject property is less two (2) acres; one inch equals forty feet (1" = 40'), if the site is less than six (6) acres; and one inch equals one hundred feet (1" = 100'), if the site is greater than six (6) acres.
 The map shall extend approximately two hundred (200') feet beyond the boundaries of the project.

 Location of proposed and existing public or private streets/drives on and within two hundred (200’) feet of the project: general alignment, right-of-way (where applicable), surface type and width, names, spot elevations of street surfaces, including elevations at intersections with streets and drives of the proposed development.

-Location of proposed sidewalks and pedestrian paths: width, composition (materials), lighting and typical cross section.
+If proposed, location of proposed sidewalks and pedestrian paths: width, composition (materials), lighting, and typical cross section.

-Proposed exterior lighting features.
+If proposed, location and details on exterior lighting features.

+If proposed, the following details on landscaping: location by species, and planting schedule with minimum plant size by species at installation.

 Access/egress points to and from project together with proposed improvements to existing roads leading to/from the project.

-Proposed parking: location and dimension of lots, dimensions of spaces and aisles, angle of spaces, surface type, barrier free spaces and number of spaces.
+If parking is required, the following parking details: location and dimension of lots, dimensions of spaces and aisles, angle of spaces, surface type, barrier free spaces and number of spaces.
 Include supporting calculations for parking spaces.

-Location and width of easements on site
+Location and width of easements on site.

+Elevations and floor plans of all proposed buildings.

-Further information as requested by the Building Inspector or Planning Commission which is relevant to the site and standards set forth in this Ordinance.
+Further information as requested by the Building Inspector, consultants, or Planning Commission which is relevant to the site and standards set forth in this Ordinance.